 Typical of such a catastrophic event early speculation as to the cause involved the theory that the new rocket motor was at fault.
 However, this was almost immediately discarded when the rocket and its propellant tanks were recovered intact.
 As it turned out, cockpit video subsequently indicated that the feathering system, which acts as an air-braking descent device, was deployed too early.

-In the meantime, the second SpaceShipTwo was successfully test flown on May 1, 2017.
 This vehicle has been modified to correct the deficiencies related to the 2014 crash.
-Once this vehicle becomes operational it will carry up to six paying passengers and two pilots on short, suborbital flights.
+When finally certified to carry passengers, SpaceShipTwo will carry up to six paying passengers and two pilots on short, suborbital flights.
 The seat price is $250,000 each.